Back to Articles

 Research & Science Team

 Dr. Marina Volkov stared at the mortality data from her 15-year study, checking the numbers a third time.
-The elderly patients who received the thymus-derived peptide [Thymalin](/database/thymalin) showed a 38% reduction in all-cause mortality compared to controls.
-But the group receiving [Epitalon](/database/epitalon), a synthetic tetrapeptide targeting the pineal gland, demonstrated something even more remarkable: their telomeres had lengthened by an average of 33% over the study period.
+The elderly patients who received the thymus-derived peptide **Thymalin showed a 38% reduction in all-cause mortality compared to controls.
+But the group receiving Epitalon, a synthetic tetrapeptide targeting the pineal gland, demonstrated something even more remarkable: their telomeres had lengthened by an average of 33%** over the study period.
+Researchers looking to explore this area can find lab-tested Epitalon from verified vendors.

 This wasn't just statistical noise.
 Two decades of Russian bioregulator research had culminated in concrete evidence that specific peptide sequences could fundamentally alter aging trajectories.
 But which approach worked better?
 And could they work together?